EVc hybrid battery repair tools

 Equipment for hybrid vehicle battery reconditioning, repair and maintenance

 What is a hybrid battery module?

 Modules are nickel metal hydride (NiMH) cells connected in series.
-NiMH cells are typically rated at a nominal voltage of 1.2 V. A Ford Escape module has 5 cylindrical NiMH cells in series.
+NiMH cells have a nominal voltage of 1.2 V. A Ford Escape module has 5 cylindrical NiMH cells in series.
 A Toyota Prius module has 6 prismatic NiMH cells.
 The full traction pack battery consists of many modules configured in series.
 A Ford Escape has two 25-module traction packs.
 A Prius has a single 28-module pack.

 |cells/module||module V||type||modules/pack||pack V|